Going Carbon Neutral Through Electrification

 The United States Green Building Council (USGBC) ranks buildings using the LEED guidelines to stimulate/encourage/promote “sustainable construction, maintenance, and operation” across the country.
 The major pillars of LEED certification are a decrease in greenhouse gases, improved air quality, a transition to new energy sources, and smart, forward-thinking building practices.
 This all reduces the negative effects on human health while being conscious of the environment.
 Massachusetts is ranked #1 for LEED Green Building Per Capita.
 The goal of carbon neutrality could be reached close to 2050 if we can keep the momentum going with green buildings and electrifying them.

 Claire and Jan Galkowski of Westwood, MA installed 29 SunPower 345-watt modules, creating a 10.0kW PV system, with 19 facing South-Southwest, 5 facing East-Southeast, and 5 facing West-Northwest.
 Although these directions are not the most favorable, with the great efficiency of these panels, they made it work.
 In an effort to reduce even more fossil fuel usage, Jan and Claire decided to convert their hot water system, heating and cooling system, and many major energy-consuming technologies to electric sources.
-The Galkowskis also purchased a Chevy Volt that also uses clean energy generated from their home.
-These changes allow them to take even greater advantage of clean, renewable power.
+The Galkowski family is also planning on purchasing a Tesla Model 3 that will utilize clean energy generated from their home.

 Step 2.
 Electrify Transportation